 2. Self-Confidence Is a Skill, Not a Personality Trait

-Applaud yourself for everything you achieve, and don’t be too harsh if you fail, for self-confidence comes from accepting both your limits and your strengths.
+Applaud yourself for everything you achieve, and don’t be too harsh if you fail, for self-confidence comes from admitting your mistakes and learn from them so you can do better next time.
 Your psyche depends on it, so do your best to seize every opportunity you face without insecurity, but with belief in your own abilities instead.

 3. Be an Enthusiast

 90% comes from within you and 10% is what around you.
-Purpose and self-confidence create the enthusiast in your life.
+Purpose and self-confidence create an enthusiast in your life.
 It’s a genuine feeling that you have toward everyone around you.